kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - *Code*: In your write up your code should be hidden (`echo = FALSE`) so that your document is neat and easy to read.
 However your document should include all your code such that if I re-knit your Rmd file I should be able to obtain the results you presented.
   - **Exception:** If you want to highlight something specific about a piece of code, you're welcome to show that portion.
-- Merge conflicts will
-happen, issues will arise, and that’s fine!
-Commit and push often, and ask questions when stuck.
-- Make sure each team member is contributing, both in terms of quality and quantity of contribution (we will be reviewing commits from different team  members).
+- Make sure each team member is contributing, both in terms of quality and quantity of contribution.
-- All team members are expected to contribute equally to the completion of this assignment and group assessments will be given at its completion - anyone judged to not have sufficient contributed to the final product will have their grade penalized.
-While different teams members may have different backgrounds and abilities, it is the responsibility of every team member to understand how and why all code and approaches in  the assignment works.
+- All team members are expected to contribute equally to the completion of this assignment and group assessments will be given at its completion - anyone judged to not have sufficient contributed to the final product will have their grade adjusted accordingly.
+While different teams members may have different backgrounds and strengths, it is the responsibility of every team member to understand how and why all code and approaches in  the assignment works.

 ### Formatting + communication

 #### Suppress Code, Warnings, & Messages

 - Include the following code in a code chunk at the top of your .Rmd file to suppress all code, warnings, and other messages.
 Use the code chunk header `{r set-up, include = FALSE}` to suppress this set up code.